 - 2 doses of varicella vaccine (unless you have a documented case of chicken pox)

-K4 requirements are similar, except only 4 doses of DTaP, 1 dose of MMR, and 1 dose of varicella are required.
+Requirements for K4 students are similar, except only 4 doses of DTaP, 1 dose of MMR, and 1 dose of varicella.
 Additionally, a tetanus booster (Tdap) is required before entry into 7th grade.

 Every parent has the right to choose whether or not they immunize their child.
 If you do not have your child immunized with the above State of Florida required immunizations, the state requires you to file a medical or religious exemption with the school.